fonoster/goodtok/README.md

 I'm still refining the usage of this application.
 But the core flow will be as follows:

-1. A customer visits your website and clicks on the GoodTok widget.
+1. A customer visits your website and clicks on the GoodTok widget
-2. The customer is prompted to enter their name and email address.
+2. The customer is prompted to enter their name and email address
-3. If the customer is "logged in," they get to skip the previous step.
+3. If the customer is "logged in," they get to skip the previous step
-4. The user gets placed in a queue and waits for an agent to become available.
+4. The user gets placed in a queue and waits for an agent to become available
-5. When an agent becomes available, the customer is notified, and the video chat starts.
+5. When an agent becomes available, the customer is notified, and the video chat starts

 ## Bugs and Feature Requests